Rpg Research

 Independent - the organization is an independent organization or an independent auxiliary (i.e., not affiliated with a National, Regional, or Geographic grouping of organizations).
 (BMF affiliation code: 3)

 The Form 990 is a document that nonprofit organizations file with the IRS annually.
-We leverage finance and accountability data from it to form Encompass ratings.
+We leverage accountability and finance data from it to form Encompass ratings.
 Click here to search for this organization's Forms 990 on the IRS website (if any are available).
 Simply enter the organization's name (Rpg Research) or EIN (823521274) in the 'Search Term' field.

 Not Currently Scored